dimitre/openFrameworks/ofGen/readme.md

 # ofGen

 Now using this log to have some tasks:
+- [x] Parse options.
+- [ ] Support for loading of.yml files.
-- [ ] Parse options.
+- [ ] Make template write addons.make

-ofgen -templates=zed,macos,vscode -platform=macos -ofpath=../../..
+ofgen called with no parameters, it will consider project path as current path, ofpath=../../.. will auto detect platform

+ofgen templates=zed,macos,vscode platform=macos ofpath=../../..